sttp/Specification/Sections/Compression.md

 The following compression algorithms are expected to always be available for STTP implementations such that a minimal set of compression algorithms will always be available for a publisher/subscription connection session negotiation.

-> :warning: TLS actually includes options to allow for payload level encryption algorithms.
-When using TLS security and a STTP defined compression option, compression options for TLS should not also be enabled.
+> :wrench: TLS includes options to allow for payload level compression algorithms.
+When using TLS security and an STTP defined compression option, reference implementations should not allow compression options for TLS should to also be enabled.

 #### No Compression